uptonking/note4yaoo/lib-notebook-observablehq-docs-stdlib.md

 ## [Standard Library](https://observablehq.com/@observablehq/stdlib)

 - https://github.com/observablehq/stdlib
+  - provides helpful functions for working with HTML, SVG, generators, files and promises among other useful sundries

 - The Observable standard library is built-in to Observable, so you don’t normally need to install or instantiate it directly.
 - `Library([resolve])`